opus-codium/modulesync_config/README.md

 ```

 When you are happy with your changes, commit them into *this* repository, tag a
-new version and publish it.
+new version, ensure the changes are documented, and publish the update:

 ```
 git add .
+git commit -m 'Add this awesome feature :heart:'
+# Update CHANGELOG.md
+git add CHANGELOG.md
-git commit -m 'Add this awesome feature :heart:' git push git tag -s '0.0.0' git push --tags
+git commit -m 'Prepare for 0.0.0' git push git tag -s '0.0.0' git push --tags